-While many know Yabal as an ethical fashion brand, what they do not know is that we are a social enterprise program of the Guatemalan non-profit, Yabal Guatemala.
-Our Board of Directors is made up of women leaders from our artisan communities and the Director of the social enterprise, Allison Havens, originally from the US but has lived in Guatemala for over 7 years now.
+While many know Yabal as an ethical fashion brand, what they do not know is that we partner with the Guatemalan non-profit, Yabal Guatemala to realize social programs in rural artisan communities.
+80% of the Board of Directors is made up of women leaders from our artisan communities.

 Yabal Guatemala promotes the empowerment of indigenous women and their families in rural Guatemalan highland communities through a focus on their economic self-sufficiency.
 We believe that women are the center of the family and home with the greatest influence over the success of their children, the future generation of the community.
 Yabal Guatemala focuses on the economic independence of women, education, food security, and the promotion of entrepreneurship as paths towards sustainability and poverty reduction for rural indigenous communities.

 The Yabal brand social enterprise was developed to create jobs for over 50 indigenous Mayan women living in rural impoverished communities.